JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 * Synthetic Lungs
 	Vault 34 Armory, on a shelf in the room with the plasma crate
 * Voice Modulator
-	Doc Mitchells House, on top of a metal box in the room where you wake up first
+	Doc Mitchell's House, on top of a metal box in the room where you wake up first
 * Nanobionic Weave
 	#1 Vault 19, caves, on the floor next to a shelf in the utility room
 	#2 Vault 11, next to the computer in the overseer's room